“The cold air stung us and we played till our bodies glowed.”

 *I love this sentence so much, I appropriated a portion of it in my novel Without Wax: “We fucked until we glowed.”

 William Walsh is the author of Forty-Four American Boys, Stephen King Stephen King, Unknown Arts, Ampersand, Mass., Pathologies, Questionstruck, and Without Wax.
-His work has appeared in a number of journals, including Quarterly West, New York Tyrant, and McSweeney's Internet Tendency.
+His work has appeared in a number of journals, including Big Other, Quarterly West, New York Tyrant, and McSweeney's Internet Tendency.
 He is the editor of RE:Telling.

 Of all the short stories I’ve read in my life, “Araby” is probably my favorite.